dh-developer/interview/React/ES5 vs ES6.md

 1. Notice that in ES6, we have a constructor() that we use to set the initial state.
 2. We can add default props and a display name as properties of the new class created.
-3. The render() method, which works as normal, but we’ve had to alter how we pass in the callback function.
+3. The render() method, which works as normal, but we've had to alter how we pass in the callback function.
 This current approach (<button onClick={() => this._handleClick}>click me!</button>) will create a new function each time the component is re-rendered; so if it becomes a performance bottleneck, you can always bind manually and store the callback:

 ```
 class Comments extends React.Component {